-- Now, if you're not building an organized structure but just want to add articles, go to the ARTICLE MANAGER tab and click CREATE ARTICLE.
-Here, you'll select the category and folder from a drop-down menu.
+- Now, if you are not building an organized structure but just want to add articles, go to the Article Manager tab and click Create Article.
+Here, you will select the category and folder from a drop-down menu.

 For each article, we provide additional details like article status, category and folder, tags, and attachments.
-Under Show more details, you can view who created the article and who published the last edits and when.
+Under Show more details, you can view when was the article created and last edited.

 Agents can only see and search published articles.

 Articles can be published or saved as drafts.
-So if you want to keep working on your draft and you're not ready to publish it, save it for later as a draft.
+So if you want to keep working on your draft and you are not ready to publish it, save it for later as a draft.

 Published articles will be visible right away.
 Additionally, you can take any published article and set it as a draft if you are currently working on it and editing it.

-If you edit an already published article and want to save it as a draft, have in mind that you will have to re-publish this article.
+If you edit an already published article and want to save it as a draft, keep in mind that you will have to re-publish this article.

 You can either publish your article directly from the article itself.
 Or you can save it as a draft and publish it later.